Nathan Moriah-Welsh: Early career

 Born in Chelsea, Moriah-Welsh had spells with Brentford and Reading, before joining Bournemouth in the summer of 2018.

 AFC Bournemouth

 Moriah-Welsh debuted for the under-21s in April 2019 while training alongside the first team.
 He was named in the match day squad for the first time in the FA Cup quarter-final tie with Southampton in March 2021.
-He made his first start and first team appearance for the club in the FA Cup Third Round, a 3–1 away win against Yeovil Town.
+He made his first start and first team appearance for the club in the FA Cup third round, a 3–1 away win against Yeovil Town.

 Newport County (loan)

 On 10 August 2022, Moriah-Welsh joined EFL League Two club Newport County on loan for the 2022–23 season.
-He made his debut for the club on 16 August 2022 as a second half substitute in a 3–2 league defeat to Salford City.
+He made his debut for the club on 16 August 2022 as a second-half substitute in a 3–2 league defeat to Salford City.
 He scored his first goal for the club on 20 August in a 2–1 league win against Tranmere Rovers.

+Hibernian

+Moriah-Welsh moved to Scottish club Hibernian for an undisclosed transfer fee in January 2024.

+Mansfield Town

+Moriah Welsh returned to English football in June 2025, moving to EFL League One club Mansfield Town for an undisclosed transfer fee.